Applied, cellular and molecular immunology, medical microbiology, vaccine immunology and technology

 Geographical differences in the proportion of human group A rotavirus strains within New Zealand during one epidemic season Chandrahasen C, Grimwood K, Redshaw N, Rich FJ, Wood C, Standley J, Kirman JR and the New Zealand Rotavirus Study Group J Med Virol 82 (2010) 897-902

-Dr Lisa Connor (currently Research Fellow at the Malaghan Institute of Medical Research, NZ)
+Dr Lisa Connor (currently Senior Lecturer at Victoria University of Wellington, NZ)

-Dr Kelly Prendergast (currently postdoctoral fellow at the University of Sydney, Australia)
+Dr Kelly Prendergast (currently Project Officer, Garvan Institute of Medical Research, Sydney, Australia)